MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppSession.md

 ```

 ## DESCRIPTION
-The **Get-AzureRemoteAppSession** cmdlet lists all active and disconnected azure_2 RemoteApp sessions for an azure_2 RemoteApp collection.
+The **Get-AzureRemoteAppSession** cmdlet lists all active and disconnected Azure RemoteApp sessions for an Azure RemoteApp collection.

 ## EXAMPLES